sg-dev/sg-website/content/events/SG-Final-Symposium-October-2024/_index.md

 ## Synopsis

-In October 2004, Frank Schweitzer started to build up the *Chair of Systems Design* at ETH Zürich.
-This symposium celebrates the 20th anniversary of the Chair and, at the same time, the final one under his leadership.
+In October 2004, Frank Schweitzer established the Chair of Systems Design at ETH Zürich.
+This symposium celebrates the 20th anniversary of the Chair and also marks the final one under his leadership.
+Each of the three sessions exemplifies, pars pro toto, the success of the Chair’s interdisciplinary approach.

-Three main research lines illustrate, *pars pro toto*, the interdisciplinary scientific approach typical for the Chair.
-Invited speakers and former collaborators give an overview of their motivation, achievements and open research questions.
-They showcase that the
-diverse topics cultivated at the Chair over the past 20 years have their common methodological basis in network science, agent-based modeling, system dynamics and data science.
+Invited speakers and former collaborators will provide an overview of their motivations, achievements, and ongoing research questions.
+They will demonstrate that the diverse topics explored at the Chair over the past 20 years share a common methodological foundation in network science, agent-based modeling, system dynamics, and data science.

-Hence, the complexity of social and economic systems can be successfully tackled by a an interdisciplinary team with the right spirit, skills and leadership.
+Thus, the complexity of social and economic systems can be effectively addressed by an interdisciplinary team equipped with the right spirit, skills, and leadership.

 #### [Download Program  (PDF)](SG-Workshop.pdf)